BA Flying Start 10th Anniversary

 In The Field with Charlie Webster

-Cloud9Media spent an action-packed week in Western Uganda to create video and photographic coverage for TV presenter Charlie Webster’s recent trip as she saw with her own eyes the impact of malaria – and come to terms with a fatal disease that she caught herself two years ago.
+Cloud9Media spent an action-packed week in Western Uganda to create video and photographic coverage for TV presenter Charlie Webster’s trip as she saw with her own eyes the impact of malaria – and come to terms with a fatal disease that she caught herself two years ago when cycling to the Rio Olympics in 2016.

 Leadership Against Neglected Tropical Diseases

-This film gives an insight into the effort that goes into every Cloud9Media international trip.
+This film gives an insight into the packing, passports, shots, challenges and effort that goes into every Cloud9Media international trip.

 Remote African Eye Surgery